asagi4/comfyui-prompt-control/doc/node_function.md

 The `NODE` function allows you to use any other text encoding node within `PC: Schedule Prompt`, replacing the default `PCTextEncode` and allowing for example video model scheduling.

+> [!NOTE]
+> When using NODE, you lose access to *all* special syntax provided by `PCTextEncode`.
+Only SEGs, macros and scheduling will continue to work since those are processed at graph expansion time before the text prompt is passed into the node.

 ## Basic usage

 Use `NODE(NodeClassName, textinputname)` in a prompt to generate a graph using any node that's compatible.
 The requirements are as follows: